wassafr/Facelytics-ios/README.md

     * CoreVideo
     * Foundation
     * QuartzCore
+    * ImageIO
+    * MobileCoreServices
     * UIKit
-5. Include Facelytics wherever you need it with `#import <Facelytics/Facelytics.h>` from Objective-C or `import Facelytics` from Swift.
+6. Include Facelytics wherever you need it with `#import "Facelytics.h"` from Objective-C or `import Facelytics` from Swift.